-As a city featuring a high quality of life, comparatively low costs of living, and a small town feel with big town amenities, Nanaimo is well positioned to benefit from these trends.
+As a city featuring a vibrant arts and culture scene, a high quality of life, comparatively low costs of living, and a small town feel with big town amenities, Nanaimo is well positioned to benefit from these trends.
 However, attraction is only part of the solution.
 Nanaimo must have needed services and support in place to ensure that newcomers not only move to our community but also remain here.